The lead

 - First hands-on Juni reviews and pour profiles from coffee media testing units shipped this week.

-- Follow-up commentary on Libex cup quality, since Kew’s announcement leaves taste data thin so far.
+- Follow-up commentary on Libex cup quality.
+Kew’s announcement leaves taste data thin so far.

 Quick takes

 - Stockpile Sumatra now, not in August.
-An 8% Indonesian shortfall usually shows up in roaster retail prices two to three months after harvest news — a pattern we saw play out in earlier May coverage of Mexico’s robusta push and the Cup of Excellence app rollout.
+An 8% Indonesian shortfall usually reaches roaster retail prices two to three months after harvest news.
+That pattern was visible in earlier May coverage of Mexico’s robusta push and the Cup of Excellence app rollout.

 - The Sprudge trade-show booth piece is a reminder that espresso theater still drives industry hype, while the quiet money is moving into automated home brewers like the Juni (Sprudge).